erew123/alltalk_tts/.github/ISSUE_TEMPLATE/bug-report-support-request.md

 ---

-Please run the diagnostics and upload the diagnostics.log file start Text-generation-webui's Python environment with "cmd_windows.bat" OR "./cmd_linux.sh" OR "cmd_macos.sh" OR "cmd_wsl.bat" and then go into the \extensions\alltalk_tts\ folder and run:
+Please run the diagnostics and upload the diagnostics.log file.
+To do this, start Text-generation-webui's Python environment with "cmd_windows.bat" OR "./cmd_linux.sh" OR "cmd_macos.sh" OR "cmd_wsl.bat" and then go into the \extensions\alltalk_tts\ folder and run:

 python diagnostics.py